toblum/McLighting/README.md

 ## Todos
+- [ ] Redesign of Code and bump to V3
+- [ ] Removal of LEGACY_ANIMATIONS
+- [ ] Add TV, E1.31 and AUTO to CUSTOM_WS2812FX_ANIMATIONS
+- [ ] Include ws28fx library to code due to modifications in library
 - [ ] Support multiple strips and control them separately or together [Issue](https://github.com/toblum/McLighting/issues/118)
 - [ ] Remove old / wrong EEPROM settings completely [Issue]
 - [ ] Customer profile to define segments of (in)active areas on the strip [Issue](https://github.com/toblum/McLighting/issues/37)